rugbyprof/2143-Object-Oriented-Programming/Assignments/README.md

 | ~<a href="https://github.com/rugbyprof/2143-Object-Oriented-Programming/tree/master/Assignments/01-A02">01-A02</a>~ | ~<a href="https://github.com/rugbyprof/2143-Object-Oriented-Programming/tree/master/Assignments/01-A02"> Assignment 2 </a>~ | ~<a href="https://github.com/rugbyprof/2143-Object-Oriented-Programming/tree/master/Assignments/01-A02"> 1 Way Communication (you to me)</a>~ | ~<a href="https://github.com/rugbyprof/2143-Object-Oriented-Programming/tree/master/Assignments/01-A02"> 01-15-2020 (Friday @ 9:30 a.m.)</a>~ | ~<a href="https://github.com/rugbyprof/2143-Object-Oriented-Programming/tree/master/Assignments/01-A02">True</a>~ |
 | ~<a href="https://github.com/rugbyprof/2143-Object-Oriented-Programming/tree/master/Assignments/00-A01">00-A01</a>~ | ~<a href="https://github.com/rugbyprof/2143-Object-Oriented-Programming/tree/master/Assignments/00-A01"> Assignment 1 </a>~ | ~<a href="https://github.com/rugbyprof/2143-Object-Oriented-Programming/tree/master/Assignments/00-A01"> Establishing 2 Way Communication</a>~ | ~<a href="https://github.com/rugbyprof/2143-Object-Oriented-Programming/tree/master/Assignments/00-A01"> 01-15-2020 (Friday @ 9:30 a.m.)</a>~ | ~<a href="https://github.com/rugbyprof/2143-Object-Oriented-Programming/tree/master/Assignments/00-A01">True</a>~ |

-Items without a due date or if the due date is ~~lined through~~, consider it not assigned.
 ### File Legend

 | Folder Name | Description |